brunocarletti182/form-validation/README.md

 ![Project image below](./images/form-validation.png)

-You can access the project by clicking on the link below:
+You can access the webpage by clicking on the link below:

 https://brunocarletti182.github.io/form-validation/